-I am sitting next to another sailing woman, on our way to a store with maritime supplies.
-There are six of us on this public bus headed for industrial Mazatlán.
+I am sitting next to another sailing woman, part of a group on our way to a store with maritime supplies in the industrial district.
 Nobody else seems to notice the righteous songstress.

-I am shocked, but the song stays with me.
-Because I am angry too, like the singer.
+Though I am shocked, the song stays with me.
+Because I am angry too.
 I am tired of wasting my time and energy on people and things I do not want.
 Why do I defer to these interrupters?
 Why am I polite?

 A surfer-sailor anchored her trimaran near me last month.
 A single-hander, which means, like me, she is sailing solo.
-I watched her dinghy over to the surf break and ride waves.
-Strong, competent.
-Confident.
+I watched her dinghy over to the surf break and ride crazy waves: strong, competent, confident.

 Don’t want no short dick man.